caltech-netlab/caltech-netlab.github.io/_pages/book_registration.md

 This draft is based on lecture notes for the Power System Analysis courses that I have been teaching at Caltech for the last decade or so.
 Any corrections, questions, comments, or pointers will be greatly appreciated!

 <div id="jump1" style="margin-bottom: 12px;"><font size='5.5' id = "OPF">Book draft (19 chapters)</font></div>
-- Part I: Power network: models, operations, analysis
+- Part I: Power network: models, operation, analysis
 - Part II: Power flow optimization
 - Part III: Unbalanced three-phase networks
 - Appendix: Linear algebra preliminaries